KlausD123/tic-tac-toe-ai/README.md

-# 🎮 Tic Tac Toe Game (3×3 & 4×4) with AI
+# 🎮 Tic Tac Toe (3×3 & 4×4) – Web Game with AI

-A responsive **Tic Tac Toe web application** that supports **3×3 and 4×4 boards**, with two game modes:
-- 👥 Play with Friend
-- 🤖 Play with AI (Alpha-Beta Pruning)
+This is a simple and interactive **Tic Tac Toe web game** built using pure HTML, CSS, and JavaScript.
+The game supports **two board sizes (3×3 and 4×4)** and allows players to either play with a friend or challenge an AI.

-The AI responds in **less than 2 seconds** using an optimized **Minimax algorithm with Alpha-Beta pruning**.
+The AI player is implemented using the **Minimax algorithm with Alpha-Beta pruning**, which helps it make smart moves while keeping the response time under **2 seconds**.

+---

-## 🚀 Features
+## 🚀 Key Features

-- ✅ Dynamic board size (3×3 and 4×4)
-- ✅ Two game modes: Friend & AI
-- ✅ AI powered by Alpha-Beta Pruning
+- 🎯 Choice between **3×3** and **4×4** game boards
+- 👥 **Two-player mode** to play with a friend
+- 🤖 **AI mode** with intelligent decision-making
-- ✅ Fast AI response (< 2 seconds)
+- ⚡ Fast AI response using Alpha-Beta pruning
-- ✅ Fully responsive (Mobile & Desktop)
+- 📱 Fully responsive design (works on mobile & desktop)
-- ✅ Clean and modern UI
+- 🎨 Simple, clean, and user-friendly interface
-- ✅ No backend, no database
+- 🌐 No backend or database required
-- ✅ Deployable on GitHub Pages
+- 🚀 Easy to deploy using GitHub Pages

+---

-## 🧠 AI Algorithm Used
+## 🧠 AI Logic Overview

-The AI uses:
+The AI player is based on:
-- **Minimax Algorithm**
+- **Minimax Algorithm** for optimal decision-making
-- **Alpha-Beta Pruning** for optimization
+- **Alpha-Beta Pruning** to reduce unnecessary calculations
-- **Depth Limiting** to ensure fast performance on 4×4 boards
+- **Depth limiting** to maintain performance on the 4×4 board

-This combination drastically reduces unnecessary game state evaluations while maintaining intelligent gameplay.
+These optimizations ensure the AI plays efficiently without causing delays or UI freezing.

+---

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

-- **HTML5** – Structure
+- **HTML5** – For structuring the game layout
-- **CSS3** – Styling & responsiveness
+- **CSS3** – For styling and responsive design
-- **Vanilla JavaScript** – Game logic & AI
+- **JavaScript (Vanilla)** – For game logic and AI implementation

-No external libraries or frameworks are used.
+No external libraries or frameworks are used in this project.

+---

 ## 📂 Project Structure
-tic-tac-toe/
-│
-├── index.html # Main HTML file
-├── style.css # Styling and responsive design
-└── script.js # Complete game logic & AI (single JS file)